 The ArtScience Museum is the first of its kind in the world – combining the realm of science with interactive art exhibits within an epic lotus shaped flower.
 The geniuses behind TeamLab have created an exciting, permanent exhibition called Future World which covers themes in sustainability, nature and space.
 We found the museum one of the most fun activities in Singapore and suitable for adults as well as kids.

-Tickets are SG$19.00 if you buy directly BUT as we were trying to keep our Singapore Itinerary to a budget, we used GoVoyagin to buy discounted tickets.
-We also recommend Klook which is similar and you can get up to 25% of RRP.
+We were trying to keep our Singapore Itinerary to a budget, and we recommend Klook and you can get up to 25% of RRP.

 Sunset Walk Over Helix Bridge

 From a morning of historical Chinatown to an afternoon of contemporary art, I’d say it’s time for a drink.
 After a busy first day, you’ve earned your first taste of the signature, Singapore Sling.
 No 4 days in Singapore would be complete without trying this world-famous cocktail in the bar that invented it – Raffles.

 First however, you gotta earn that booze via a brief 20 minute walk.
 Although the walk from the ArtScience Museum to Raffles takes just 20 minutes, the route will take you over the spectacular Helix Bridge.